All About Marriage Counselling

 Next is when the therapist meets with each person individually, if they would like to do that.
 This includes getting information on previous relationships, and some family history in order to build a better context database.

 Step 3 is where we roll up our sleeves, in order to work on skills-based content that has been discovered during the previous assessment phase.
-After that, it’s time to enter into more active treatment, based on any “red flags” we’ve found – this entails heavy work in those areas, leading to corrections and hopefully, lasting changes.
+After that, it’s time to enter into more active treatment, based on any “red flags” we’ve found – this entails heavy work in those areas, leading to corrections and, hopefully, lasting changes and a healthy relationship.